 But putting the site on Cloudflare would give it even more of a performance and security boost.

 There are 2 possible ways to sign up for CloudFlare: You can manually sign up at Cloudflare, or some web hosts have an automatic CloudFlare sign up option in CPanel.

 I strongly suggest you DON’T use this automatic option.

-We used it when we first activated CloudFlare thinking it would be easier if our hosting provider did all the work for us.
+We used it when we first activated Cloudflare thinking it would be easier if our hosting provider did all the work for us.

 But upon later investigation, I found many reports of people’s sites going down for days because of poor host setup, limitations, and domain propagation issues.
-However, we did not experience any of these issue with A2 Hosting, our hosting provider.
+Still, we did not experience any of these issue with A2 Hosting, our hosting provider.

 In addition, doing the manual setup is really easy and avoids potential downtime or headaches should you decide to move your domain to another hosting company.

-Once I signed up with CloudFlare, it was time to get my website set up with the CloudFlare CDN.
+Once I signed up with Cloudflare, it was time to get my website set up with the Cloudflare CDN.